-Returning to the office - Our cybersecurity To-Do List
+Returning to the office After Covid-19 - Our Cybersecurity To-Do List

 As the Irish roadmap to ease lockdown restrictions is accelerated and reduced from 5 phases to 4, many organisations will start planning how they can safely reopen offices.
 As of Monday 8th of June, we entered Phase 2, which states that although more people can return to work, working from home remains the message for those of us who can.

 If all goes according to plan, we will enter Phase 4 on Monday the 20th of July at which point all workplaces can reopen and begin a phased return for employees.
 As the scale of these accelerated changes were somewhat unexpected, many organisations may find themselves scrambling to be prepared to open offices and meet guidelines for social distancing in just 6 weeks time.

 To try and assist, Secora Consulting has put together a short guide for companies to ensure their accelerated preparations don’t increase the risk of their exposure to a cybersecurity breach.

 Our To-Do list is compiled of 5 steps to provide guidance on what your organisation and IT teams need to be aware of as you prepare to welcome your employees back into the workplace.

 As the advice remains that social distancing is adhered to at all times, organisations will need to make changes to the workplace to meet the robust hygiene requirements.
 While doing this, it is crucial organisations ensure that they maintain some level of physical security when it comes to entering premises.
 For example, an office which previously had a keycode on a door to gain access may now need to be reviewed unless you can ensure it is included in your cleaning programme.